bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 When you get variant options, you can retrieve the variant option values (multiple choice values) that are associated with a variant.

+Multiple choice option types include swatch, radio buttons, and more.
 Each multiple choice option has a schema type that implements the `CatalogProductOptionValue` interface, meaning that the API can return fields from the `CatalogProductOptionValue` interface for each multiple choice option value.

 ```graphql title="CatalogProductOptionValue interface" lineNumbers
 # Fields common among multiple choice options